encode/django-rest-framework/docs/api-guide/permissions.md

        'rest_framework.permissions.AllowAny',
     )

-You can also set the authentication policy on a per-view basis, using the `APIView` class based views.
+You can also set the authentication policy on a per-view, or per-viewset basis, using the `APIView` class based views.

     class ExampleView(APIView):
         permission_classes = (IsAuthenticated,)